codess-aus/DP-100/Optimize.md

 Explainers, also known as interpretability techniques, are used to interpret or explain machine learning models.
 These explanations are used by data scientists to understand how a machine learning model works.
 For example, if a model is used to predict which type of person is inclined to commit a crime, its users may want to understand how the model makes that prediction.
 TabularExplainer is used with tabular datasets.

 TabularExplainer is categorized as a meta explainer, which means that it chooses an explainer based on how the referenced model is structured.
 For example, TabularExplainer will use LinearExplainer when a linear model is being evaluated.

+A **global surrogate** is meant to be an interpretable approximation of a **black box** model.
+Black box models are those for which no explanation exists, which means that the public does not know how the model makes its predictions.
+Once a surrogate model is trained, the mimic explainer interpretability technique can be used to interpret the model. global surrogate model and use mimic explainer to explain the model.
+A global surrogate is meant to be an interpretable approximation of a black box model.
+Black box models are those for which no explanation exists, which means that the public does not know how the model makes its predictions.
+Once a surrogate model is trained, mimic explainer can be used to interpret the model.

+**PFI**.
+Features are data fields that are used to train a model.
+If you need to determine which fields - or features - have the largest impact on a model's predictions, you should use an interpretability technique that calculates and tracks feature importance. *Azure Machine Learning* supports the PFI for this purpose.
+PFI randomly shuffles features during model training and then calculates the impact on the model's performance.

+**Azure Machine Learning SDK** to generate *feature importance*.
+Features are data fields that are used to train a model.
+If you need to determine which fields or features have the largest impact on a model's predictions, you should use an interpretability technique that calculates and tracks feature importance.
+Azure Machine Learning supports the **Permutation Feature Importance Explainer (PFI)** for this purpose. **PFI** randomly shuffles features during model training, and then calculates the impact on the model's performance.

+**SHAP linear explainer**.
+SHAP is a model-specific interpretability technique used for linear models.
+SHAP explainers use calculates based on coalitional game theory.
+SHAP is not model-agnostic and is used for tree-based models.

+**multi-label image classification** project.
+Multi-label projects are used when multiple labels might be applied to a single image.
+For example, if an image included a dog and a cat, it may receive a label for each, dog and cat.